Thanhthuynguyen30/E-commerce-project-/README.md

   - Knowing this information can help in optimizing inventory, planning marketing campaigns, and tailoring product offerings to meet customer demand during peak periods.
 However, if I can have access to additional data, I can explore more about customer, and the effectiveness of marketing initiatives to gain deeper insights.

 5. Pricing Strategy
+- *Correlation Analysis*
+> Hypothesis: Different products' prices correlate with sales volume

+-> I will calculate the correlation coefficient between UnitPrice and Quantity for each product.
+- The